IsaKiko/D3-visualising-data/05-javascript.md

 </div>
 ~~~

-Using 'getElementByIl', we can grab the element from the document (a magical object representing the entire page) and work with it in the JavaScript file.
+Using 'getElementById', we can grab the element from `document` (a magical object representing the entire page) and work with it in the JavaScript file.

 ~~~{.js}
 var cat_image = document.getElementById('cat');